kubernetes/enhancements/keps/sig-apps/4443-configurable-pod-failure-policy-reasons/README.md

 ## Proposal

-The proposal is to add an optional `Name` field to the `PodFailurePolicyRule`, allowing the user to define a name for a pod failure policy rule.
+The proposal is to add an optional `Name` field to the `PodFailurePolicyRule`.
 If unset, it will default to the index of the  `PodFailurePolicyRule` in the `PodFailurePolicy.Rules` slice.

 When a `PodFailurePolicyRule` matches a pod failure and the `Action` is `FailJob`, the Job controller will append the name of the pod failure policy rule which triggered the failure to the JobFailed [condition](https://github.com/kubernetes/kubernetes/blob/6a4e93e776a35d14a61244185c848c3b5832621c/pkg/controller/job/job_controller.go#L816) reason.
-The exact format of the JobFailed condition reason will be `PodFailurePolicy-{ruleName}`.
+The exact format of the JobFailed condition reason will be `PodFailurePolicy_{ruleName}`.

 ### User Stories (Optional)